sebgl/htpc-download-box/README.md

 - I use the host network to simplify configuration.
 Important ports are `8112` (web UI) and `58846` (bittorrent daemon).
 - Set both volumes accordingly to your desired setup.
 I chose to store downloaded files on an external volume, and configuration files in my HOME directory.

-Then run the container:
+Then run the container with `docker-compose up -d`.
-`docker-compose up -d`
-To follow container logs, run:
-`docker-compose logs -f deluge`
+To follow container logs, run `docker-compose logs -f deluge`.

 #### Configuration

-Then, you should be able to login on the web UI (`localhost:8112`, replace `localhost` by your machine ip if needed).
+You should be able to login on the web UI (`localhost:8112`, replace `localhost` by your machine ip if needed).

 [[TODO: img]]